Recognizing exceptional human resource professionals

 Tell us about your Top Women in HR so we can showcase the best of the best.
 To enter this awards program, we are leaving it up to you to use the 500 words wisely in the entry form to highlight each Top Woman in HR.
 Judges will select multiple winners for each category, creating the industry’s premier go-to list of leaders.

-Ragan will honor the first class of the Top Women in HR later this year at an awards gala, with special editorial coverage on Ragan.com, PR Daily and beyond.
+Ragan will honor the first class of the Top Women in HR lat an awards gala, with special editorial coverage on Ragan.com, PR Daily and beyond.
+Due to COVID-19 concerns, the date and location are TBD.

 See a full list of categories and eligibility requirements, and read how to enter below.